coderantidote/Subtitle-Translator/README.md

 ## Getting Started

 First of all this tool uses Google translate.
-Soon , I'll be adding Yandex and Microsoft Translate soon.
+Soon , I'll be adding Yandex soon.

 ### Changelogs
 ```